 Place a clean calibration ball and its magnetic holder on the sample stage underneath the dispenser.
 Lift or lower the sample stage to bring the ball into the image on-screen.
 Lift the dispenser away from the image.
-Adjust the zoom from the lens zoom adjustment (#15).
+Adjust the zoom from the lens zoom adjustment (#11).
 A recommended default zoom setting is such that the calibration ball fills most of the image.
-Next, rotate the focus ring (#14) so that it is midway between its two extreme positions.
-Then loosen the camera's lock screw at the rear panel and move the camera along the base rail until the calibration ball is roughly in focus.
-Lock the position of the camera by tightening the lock screw.
+Press "Autofocus" and enable it.
+You can also manually focus the ball if needed.
+To do this, disable the autofocus and then rotate the focus ring (#10) so that it is midway between its two extreme positions.
+Then move the camera from the controls until the edges of the ball are sharp.
 Fine-focus the image with the focus adjustment ring.
 You can use the focus measurement tool by right clicking at the edge of the calibration ball and observing how sharply the light intensity appears to change at the edge of the calibration ball.
-Press "Calibration invalid" and accept the calibration ball diameter (standard 4 mm) to complete the calibration.
+After focusing, press "Calibration invalid" and accept the calibration ball diameter (standard 4 mm) to complete the calibration.
 After the calibration is done, do not change the zoom or focus from the focus ring otherwise the calibration has to be redone.
-If you need to change the focus after calibration do it by moving the whole optics (loosen the lock srcrew) or the stage.
+If you need to change the focus after calibration, use "Autofocus" or do it by moving the whole optics (from the software) or the stage.
 Since calibration is fairly easy and simple, it is advisable to do it before every set of measurements.
 Calibration can also be conducted with a needle.
-In this case, choose "Use calibration needle" and give the outer diameter of the needle.
-Please see detailed instructions for calibration in Chapter 4.2.
+In this case, choose "Use calibration in Chapter 4.2.